Themekraft/wc4bp/readme.txt

 9. Admin menu options

 == Changelog ==
+= 3.3.17 - 26 Jul 2021 =
+* Tested up to WordPress 5.8
+* Fixed Race Condition issue.
+This fix rely on WooBuddy >= 3.3.17.
+* Fixed issue on the Cart Page, the product name was not been showing up.

 = 3.3.16 - 22 Jun 2021 =
 * Removed CSS styles for BuddyPress/BuddyBoss pages.
 Let's keep the build-in stayles to avoid conflicts.
 * Added a remove item button on the checkout page.